WDI-SEA/notes/04-databases/sql-advanced/readme.md

 ## Objectives
 * Utilize different ways to filter data in the WHERE clause
-* Understand the uses of advanced queries like subqueries and unions
+* Describe the uses of advanced queries like subqueries and unions
+* Demonstrate ability to order data
+* Demonstrate ability to aggregate and combine data

 ## Order of SQL Clauses